lmkr1409/CeleryWithDjango/README.md

     "Response time": "2020-08-10T19:03:25.318374Z"
 }
  ```
-Log in the output.txt
+Log in the output.txt which is generated from the celery worker
 ```
 task started: 2020-08-10 19:03:25.326371+00:00
 task finished: 2020-08-10 19:03:35.334847+00:00
 ```

-So we achieved the asynchronous process in Django using celery with redis as backend
+So we achieved the asynchronous processing in Django using celery with redis as backend.

 Finally project tree is like below
 ```